shu-htk/tip-dev/doc/tutorial.md

 ```
 tip> read x,y test.csv (fs:",")
 ```
-where 1st column is x and 2nd and 3rd are named to y1 and y2.
+where 1st column is named x and 2nd, 3rd are named to y1, y2 respectively.

 ## Drawing fill box, line and text